Ski rental Col d'Ornon

 Ski runs are generally divided into several categories:

-• Green runs: Ideal for beginners, they are wide and gently sloping.
+• Green runs: Ideal for beginners, they are wide and not very steep.

 • Blue runs: Suitable for intermediate skiers, offering a little more challenge with moderate slopes.

-• Red runs: For experienced skiers, with steeper slopes and tighter turns.
+• Red runs: Intended for experienced skiers, they feature steeper slopes and tighter turns.

-• Black runs: Reserved for advanced skiers, these are the most difficult runs, with steep slopes and varied terrain.
+• Black runs: Reserved for advanced skiers, these runs are the most difficult, with steep slopes and varied terrain.